-How soon do you need to sell you house?
+So just how quickly do you need to sell your home?

-Once your home is under contract you now have the inspections to deal with unless the buyer waived the inspections.
+Once your home is under contract with a buyer you now have the inspections to deal with unless the buyer waived the inspections.
 A home inspector’s job is to find problems with a house.
 Many sales have been lost due to the results of the home inspection, making a waived inspection valuable to a seller.
 Only you, the seller, determines how valuable.
 Again, make sure you’re working with an experienced agent.
-An experienced agent is very good at negotiating through the inspections and any other issues that may arise.
+An experienced agent is very good at negotiating through the inspections and for that matter, any other transaction issues that may arise.

-The most important question for you right now is what is your level of motivation or your need to sell your house.
+This is very important – you need to decide what is your level of motivation to sell.
+Would you “like to” sell?
+Or “must” you sell?
 The sooner you figure this out the sooner you can get started on getting your home sold.

-I’ve been a realtor for more than 28 years and can help you get your home marketed and sold.
-I’ve numerous reviews from previous clients happy they hired me to sell their house.
-My wife, Ginny, works with me fulltime and handles the marketing for me and my clients.
-Meet with us today and let us share with you all we do for our clients using Facebook, websites, Instagram etc. Two for the price of one!
+I’ve been a realtor for more than 31 years and can help you get your home marketed, sold, negotiated, and closed – to your satisfaction and with minimal stress.
+But don’t take my word for it.
+I have numerous reviews from previous clients happy they hired me to sell their homes.
+My wife, Ginny, works with me full time and handles the marketing for me and my clients.
+Meet with us today and let us share with you all we do for our seller clients using Facebook, websites, Instagram, etc. A two for the price of one bargain!

 Rick Sheppard, RE/MAX Achievers, Inc.